laravel/docs/frontend.md

     npm install

-By default, the Laravel `package.json` file includes a few packages such as `vue` and `vue-resource` to help you get started building your JavaScript application.
+By default, the Laravel `package.json` file includes a few packages such as `vue` to help you get started building your JavaScript application.
 Feel free to add or remove from the `package.json` file as needed for your own application.

 Once the packages are installed, you can use the `gulp` command to [compile your assets](/docs/{{version}}/elixir).
 Gulp is a command-line build system for JavaScript.
 When you run the `gulp` command, Gulp will execute the instructions in your `gulpfile.js` file: